Covered in Chrome

 "Covered in Chrome" is a song by Australian rock band Violent Soho.
 It is released as the second single from their third studio album, Hungry Ghost (2013).

 Music video

-A video for the song "Covered in Chrome", filmed in Henery's house, was released on 16 October 2013.
+A video for the song "Covered in Chrome", filmed in band bassist Luke Henery's house, was released on 16 October 2013.
 It concludes with a person setting fire to items on a clothesline in the backyard.
-In response to a question about concerns regarding the potential for damage to Henery's residence, caused by the music video concept, Boerdam stated: "... it was his [Henery] problem … It’s a rental, so we just said 'Do you have a lease?
+In response to a question about concerns regarding the potential for damage to Henery's residence, caused by the music video concept, Boerdam stated: "... it was his [Henery's] problem … It’s a rental, so we just said 'Do you have a lease?
 Yeah, cool, let’s do it'".
 Ideas and imagery in the lyrics for the song were informed by a Wikipedia article about the Hungarian uprising in 1956 which Boerdam had been reading.

 Cover version

 As part of the triple J radio station's segment "Like a Version", the band Northeast Party House performed a live-to-air cover version of "Covered in Chrome" on 15 July 2014.
 The version incorporated an electro influence as well as a Lorde reference.